unsky/focal-loss/README.md

 the major task of focal_loss.py is to backward the focal loss gradient.

-the focal vale should be calculated in metric.py and  use normalization in it.
+the focal loss vale should be calculated in metric.py and  use normalization in it.

 and this layer is not support `use_ignore`